Adjustable-rate mortgage loans

 How do I apply for an adjustable-rate mortgage?

-1. Understand the terms: Before applying, make sure you fully understand how ARMs work.
-This is Unlike fixed-rate mortgages, the interest rate on an ARM can change periodically after the initial fixed period based on market conditions.
+1. Understand the terms: Unlike fixed-rate mortgages, the interest rate on an ARM can change periodically after the initial fixed period based on market conditions.
 This means your monthly payments can increase or decrease.

-2. Check your credit score: Your credit score is crucial as it influences the interest rate you'll qualify for.
+2. Check your credit score: Your credit score influences the interest rate you'll qualify for.
 Ensure your credit is in good shape to get the best possible terms.

 3. Gather financial documents: You will need to provide various documents, including recent pay stubs, tax returns, financial statements and a list of debts and assets.

 4. Get pre-approved: Getting pre-approved can give you a better idea of what you can afford.
-This is where programs like the Citi SureStart® Pre-Approval can come in handy.
-This pre-approval not only gives you a clear picture of your purchasing power but also provides a strong commitment to lend which reassures sellers of your serious intent to buy.
-This gives you a significant advantage in a competitive housing market.
+This is where programs like the Citi SureStart® Pre-Approval come in handy.
+This pre-approval gives you a clear picture of your purchasing power and a strong commitment to lend, which is attractive to sellers and offers a leg up in a competitive housing market.

-5. Submit your loan application: Once you’ve found the home for you, it’s time to submit a formal application.
+5. Submit your loan application: Once you’ve found the right home, submit a formal application.
 The lender will then process your application and conduct an appraisal of the property to ensure it’s worth the loan amount.

 6. Review the loan estimate: The lender will provide a loan estimate that outlines the costs of the mortgage.
 Review this carefully to understand all fees and the true cost of the loan.